o1-labs/proof-systems/book/src/pickles/accumulation.md

 $$
 Which will have the same overall effect of isolating the interesting term (this time as the $\alpha$-coefficient).
-The particular variant above can be found in e.g. [Compressed $\Sigma$-Protocol Theory and Practical Application to Plug & Play Secure Algorithmics](https://eprint.iacr.org/2020/152.pdf)
+The particular variant above can be found in e.g. [Compressed $\Sigma$-Protocol Theory and Practical Application to Plug & Play Secure Algorithmics](https://eprint.iacr.org/2020/152.pdf) and proving extraction is somewhat easier than the variant used in Kimchi.
 </details>

 The term we care about (underlined in magenta) is $\langle \vec{f}_R, \vec{z}_R \rangle + \langle \vec{f}_L, \vec{z}_L \rangle = v$, the other two terms are cross-term garbage.